Vivianmxmf/who_is_Vivian/content/authors/admin/_index.md

       Hardened authentication by hashing credentials with bcrypt and minting 8-hour Redis sessions, enforced by middleware that guards the 5 core content endpoints from unauthorized writes.
       Tuned the persistence layer with GORM DAOs that default to 10-item pages, support targeted field updates, and operate a 4-open/2-idle connection pool for predictable throughput.

-  - position: Resident Assistant (Two years)
+  - position: Resident Assistant (Two Years)
     company_name: Duke Kunshan University
     company_url: 'https://www.dukekunshan.edu.cn/'
     icon: ''